 Parameterising import-relevant parameters

-Parameterisation for import-relevant parameters (FracImp, PropResImp, Share, ψ) was necessary for both the homogenous (averaged) and heterogeneous (stratified) model.
+Parameterisation for import-relevant parameters (FracImp, PropResImp, Weight, ψ) was necessary for both the homogenous (averaged) and heterogeneous (stratified) model.
 Department for Environment, Food & Rural Affairs (DEFRA) data was used to identify the relative share of domestic, European Union and non-EU countries in contributing the United Kingdom’s livestock food product supply (9) (Table S2).
 This data was available for cattle/calves, pig meat, lamb/mutton, poultry meat and eggs.
 Data on milk was ignored due to the inability to standardise units to match other livestock food products.

 Table S2.
 Proportion of the UK food supply for different livestock food products attributable to domestic, EU and non-EU sources.